 They do not show the recovery reality.
 Six to eight weeks of sitting restrictions, compression garments, and activity limitations are not visible in a single photograph.

 The most useful information you can access is a simulation of what your own body might look like after a BBL.
-That is the gap we built Makeover to close.
+That is the gap Makeover's BBL preview software is built to close for body contouring practices.

 How to preview your BBL result before surgery

-Upload a photo.
-Our AI generates a before-and-after preview using your actual body, not a generic model.
+The patient's photo is uploaded during the consultation, and the AI generates a before-and-after preview using their actual body, not a generic model.
 The result is ready in under 10 seconds.

 This does not replace a surgical consultation.
-What it does is help you:
+What it does is help patients:

-- Set realistic expectations before you walk into a surgeon's office
+- Set realistic expectations before committing to surgery

-- Understand which specific changes you want — more projection, wider hips, or both
+- Understand which specific changes they want — more projection, wider hips, or both

-- Feel confident that surgery aligns with your goals before committing
+- Feel confident that surgery aligns with their goals before committing